-Animal rescue efforts this bushfire season will be bolstered after the presentation of a project by the Adore Animals Foundation to Australian Animal Rescue, aptly called Project Bushfire Readiness.
+Animal rescue efforts after bushfires will be bolstered following the presentation of a project by the Adore Animals Foundation to Australian Animal Rescue, aptly called Project Bushfire Readiness.

 Australian Animal Rescue, an organisation created from the rescue efforts of Black Saturday, has been presented with the latest in GPS navigation technology, hand-held radios and DSE approved clothing and protective gear to enable them to respond immediately to a bushfire emergency.